vuejs/docs/src/guide/extras/render-function.md

 // Vue automatically picks the right way to assign it h('div', { class: 'bar', innerHTML: 'hello' })

+// props modifiers such as .prop and .attr can be added via shorthands h('div', { .name: 'some-name', ^width: '100' })

 // class and style have the same object / array
 // value support that they have in templates h('div', { class: [foo, { bar }], style: { color: 'red' } })